ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 4. The system validates if each of the address line items (addrLine1Sec, addrLine2Sec, addrLine3Sec, loc1Sec, loc2Sec, loc3Sec, pcSec) in the i/p parameter is same as the Address line items (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database
 5. The system constructs the response to the requesting source with Res (Y/N), txnId (same as request), timestamp_Res of response, error code
 6. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“Id->Name_Primary” or/and “Id->Name_Secondary”, ad->Address line 1, ad->Address line 2, ad->city, ad->state, ad->country, ad->pc etc, fad, Bio, Bio_Type, pin, OTP) and what attribute matched (“Id->namePri” or/and “Id->nameSec”, ad->addrLine1Pri, ad->addrLine2Pri, ad->addrLine3Pri, ad->loc1Pri, ad->loc2Pri, ad->loc3Pri, ad->pcPri, ad->addrLine1Sec, ad->addrLine2Sec, ad->addrLine3Sec, ad->loc1Sec, ad->loc2Sec, ad->loc3Sec, ad->pcSec, fad, Bio, Bio_Type, pin, OTP), reqTime, API_Version, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
-7. The system proceeds to execute ‘Notification SMS’ and ‘Notification E-mail’ user stories. _**(Links to be attached)**_
+7. The system proceeds to execute ‘Notification SMS’ and ‘Notification E-mail’ user stories.
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **K. Match DOB Type for an individual in the Auth database so that an individual can be authenticated**

-The system receives authentication request from TSP with the parameters: id, Con, reqTime, transaction id, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, dobType of the Individual _**Please refer Git for more details on the parameters**_
+The system receives authentication request from TSP with the parameters: id, Con, reqTime, transaction id, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, dobType of the Individual Please refer Git for more details on [**data definition**](https://github.com/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 2. The system matches the DOB Type in the input parameter with the dobType of the individual in the auth DB based on the mapped UIN/VID
 3. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
 4. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->dobType”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->dobType, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 5. The system proceeds to execute Notification SMS/E-mail.
-Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 [**Link to design**](https://github.com/mosip/mosip/blob/0.8.0/docs/design/authentication/Demo_Auth_Request_REST_Service.md)